hablapps/kx-dashboards-post/dashboard-post.md

 ## Steps to reproduce

-In order to replicate the dashboard described on this post, all described on the [README file]().
+In order to replicate the dashboard described on this post follow the [README file]()'s indications.
+We provide the dashboard itself as a JSON and the dataset, but a Google Maps API key and KX Dashboards itself are also needed.

 ---